Top 10 Best Languages

 7 Japanese

 The Japanese language is very beautiful and unique in its own way.
-The beauty of Haiku, the shortest poem in the world, can only be appreciated in Japanese, sadly, because it carefully deals with word choice according to seasons, emotions, rhythms, and nuances, etc. Its beauty would be lost once translated into another language.
+The beauty of Haiku, the shortest poem in the world, can only be appreciated in Japanese, sadly, because it carefully deals with word choice according to seasons, emotions, rhythms, and nuances.

 I love the Japanese language.
 I speak both Spanish and English, and after using these languages all your life, you eventually get tired.
 I started watching anime a few months ago, and the moment I heard it, I loved the language.